Caring for Your Plants in the Winter Months

 If soil isn’t drying out within a reasonable timeline, move your plants to a brighter spot.
 Yes, you may have to rearrange your plants during the winter.
 They may not look as cute, but they’ll survive!

-Most plants like to be around 65 to 75 degrees F. Be aware of plants near cold windows or hot heaters.
-Some plants are more tolerant of cold or heat than others.
-Be aware of your plants needs.
+Most plants like to be around 65 - 75 degrees F. Keep an eye on plants near cold windows or hot heaters.
+Some plants are more tolerant of cold or heat than others, but others may react very poorly quickly!

-Try to refrain from using fertilizer during the winter.
+No need to fertilize your plants in the winter!
 This is the natural resting period of your plants.
 Let them do their thing, and wait until brighter light and warmer weather, when you’re plants are more active.